 Always ensure the socket is 'Off' when plutting something or unplugging it; only switch to 'On' when an item is securely plugged in.

 Avoid using extension leads and adapters.
 You should have enough sockets in your room.
 Never stack adapters.

 Check regularly that the cables on your devices are not damaged.

 If you notice a damaged cable on your own equipment, or on an item belonging to Heathfield, report it immediately via the Repairs book in Reception, and stop using the item until the cable is replaced.

 If you need help, we hope you’ll feel able to call on your neighbours in Heathfield.
 You can also come and find us (David and Sarah) if you need to.

 Your university offers a range of specialist help and support services.

 10.1.1 Health services

-All UEA students must register either with one of the doctors in the University Medical Service (details in your university registration documentation) or with a local medical practice (see 10.2.1 below).
+All UEA students must register either with one of the doctors in the University Medical Service (details in your university registration documentation) or with a local medical practice (see Section 10.2.1).

 The university’s dental practice is in the Medical Centre.
-There is also a dental practice, MyDentist, very near Heathfield in Barrack Street.
+There is also a dental practice, MyDentist, very near Heathfield (see Section 10.2.1).